ricardomayerb/macro-theory-UDP/slides-macro-theory-week-01.Rmd

 - Venerable ancestor of modern DGSE modern models (much to the despair of Bob Solow!)

-- Common ground to talk about the contributions of factors and productivities to output growth
+- Common ground to talk about the contributions of factors and productivity to output growth

-- Introduces important terms into the sytudent's vocabulary: total factor productivity, balanced growth path, efficiency units, etc.
+- Introduces important terms into the student's vocabulary: total factor productivity, balanced growth path, efficiency units, etc.

 - ... and your first use of ODEs!